auth0/docs/articles/client-platforms/jquery/01-login.md

 description: This tutorial will show you how to use the Auth0 jQuery SDK to add authentication and authorization to your web app.
 ---

-You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.
-In this case we will use Auth0's CDN.
+You can get started by either downloading the seed project or, if you would like to add Auth0 to an existing application, you can follow the tutorial steps.
+In this case, we will use Auth0's CDN.

 <%= include('../../_includes/_package', {
   githubUrl: 'https://github.com/auth0-samples/auth0-jquery-samples/tree/master/01-Login',